hlts2/HttpSwift/README.md

 ```

-You can also add content-type. returned object is json selialized object.
+We can also add content-type. returned object is json selialized object.

 ```swift